 Human-seal interaction.
 Inappropriate human-seal interaction can negatively impact pupping behavior and pup survival, can disrupt needed monk seal rest cycles, can lead to conditioning seals to human presence posing a danger to both seals and humans, and can expose seals to attacks from pets and their related injuries, disease and death.
 Unfortunately, there have also been multiple cases of violence and fatal attacks upon monk seals by humans.

-For your safety and the animals’ protection, it is recommended that you stay at least 50 feet from monk seals.
-Please stay behind any signs or ropes.
-They are there for your safety and the animal’s protection.
-Pets, especially dogs, can pose a significant risk to monk seals.
+For your safety and the animals’ stewardship, please give them space when seen on the shoreline.
+If Hawaii Marine Animal Response (HMAR), law enforcement or other NOAA-sanctioned personnel (identifiable by uniform or ID) are on scene when an animal is present, please follow their instructions and recommendations for safe and responsible viewing of the animals.
+Please stay behind any signs or ropes that may have been erected by HMAR, law enforcement or other NOAA-authorized personnel.
+If no authorized personnel, or signs and ropes are present, it is recommended that you stay at least 50 feet from monk seals, 150 feet if you encounter a seal mom with a pup.
+Pets, especially dogs, can pose a risk to monk seals.
 Please keep them on a leash when in the presence of monk seals to avoid injury or disease transmission for both seals and pets.
 In the ocean, monk seals may exhibit inquisitive behavior.
 Approaching or attempting to play or swim with them may alter their behavior and their ability to fend for themselves in the wild.
+Attempting to interact with, swim with or play with seals in the water can be dangerous.
 Enjoy monk seals from a distance and use binoculars and telephoto lenses to get the best views without disturbing the seals.
-Click here to download the Responsible Viewing Guidelines brochure.

 Fishery and monk seal interactions include hookings on fishing gear and entanglement in fishing nets, both of which can lead to monk seal injury or death.
 Review NOAA’s fisheries interactions guidelines for more information on how to avoid seal interactions.